 Does this put the issue to rest?
 No.

-And to complicated matters, ascorbic acid is found in both products which has been associated with decreased in UTI’s, although the studies have even less rigor than the cranberry juice studies.
+And to complicated matters, ascorbic acid is found in both products which has been associated with decreases in UTIs, although the studies have even less rigor than the cranberry juice studies.

 But I would predict that the use of cranberry juice will have little effect on either the treatment or prevention of cystitis.
 When it comes to infection prevention, targeting the bacteria rather that the underlying predisposing cause, is doomed to failure.
 If you target the bacteria with an antibiotic, the organisms rapidly evolve resistance and you end up with the same infections rates, only with resistant organisms.